Sindhanur railway station

 Sindhanur Railway Station (station code: SNNR) falls under Hubli railway division of the South Western Railway in Raichur District, Karnataka, India.
-Sindhanur railway station has three platforms which serve mainly Sindhanur City and nearby heritage tourist places of historic importance.
+Sindhanur railway station inaugurated on 15th March 2024.
+It has three platforms which serve mainly Sindhanur City and nearby heritage tourist places of historic importance.

 Description

 New line is constructing from Ginegera (Koppala district) to Mahaboob Nagar via Gangavathi, Sindhanur, Manvi and Raichur.

 First phase Ginigera to Raichur estimated to complete in 2025.